open-telemetry/opentelemetry-ruby-contrib/instrumentation/CONTRIBUTING.md

 This repository contains a script to generate a new instrumentation library.

-The snippit below demonstrates how to generate a an instrumentation for the `werewolf` gem, starting from the repository root.
+The snippet below demonstrates how to generate a an instrumentation for the `werewolf` gem, starting from the repository root.

 ```console